 - Leering at or ogling a person’s body

 - Pressure exerted for a relationship that takes on a sexual or romantic coloring

 - Pressure exerted for a relationships that exceeds the limits of a healthy adult-student or student-student friendship

 - Physical assault or any coerced sexual relations

-If a student believes that a teacher or staff person will make a decision based on whether or not the student submits to sexual or intimate conduct, the student should report the behavior to the Dean of Students, the Dean of the Faculty or the Head of School.
+If a student believes that a faculty or staff person is basing decisions or actions on whether or not a student participates in sexual or intimate conduct, it should be reported to the Dean of Students, the Dean of Faculty, or the Head of School.

 Upon investigation, the school will take action in substantiated cases of harassment.
 Depending on the circumstances and the severity or repetition of the offense, the response may range from reprimand up to and including dismissal for a student or termination of employment for an adult.